Open source Puppet is made up of

 package contains several components.
 This table

 release notes.
 Agent release notes are included on

 Use this table to verify that you're using a compatible version of the agent for your PE or Puppet master.

 PE 2015.1 through 2017.2Puppet 4.x

 PE 2017.3 through 2018.1Puppet 5.x

 - Puppet 3.x has reached end of life and is not actively developed or tested.
-We retain agent 3.x compabilility with later versions of the master only to enable upgrades.
+We retain agent 3.x compatibility with later versions of the master only to enable upgrades.

 You can use pre-6.x agents with a Puppet 6.x or PE 2019.0 or later master, but this combination doesn't take advantage of the new intermediate certificate authority architecture introduced in Puppet Server 6.0.
-To adopt the new CA architecture, both your master and agents must be upgraded to 6.x/2019.0, and you must regenerate certificates.
-If you don't upgrade all of your nodes to 6.x, don't regenerate certificates, because pre-6.x agents won't work with the new CA architecture.
+To adopt the new CA architecture, both your master and agents must be upgraded to at least 6.x/2019.0, and you must regenerate certificates.
+If you don't upgrade all of your nodes to 6.x, do not regenerate your certificates, because pre-6.x agents won't work with the new CA architecture.